ministryofjustice/service_assessments/phases/v1/alpha.md

 Service manager able to:

-* explain their disaster recovery plan for the alpha, including understanding their suppliers disaster recovery capability where appropriate
+* Explain their disaster recovery plan for the alpha, including understanding their suppliers disaster recovery capability where appropriate
-* explain how the service would deal with a forced shutdown in the alpha
+* Explain how the service would deal with a forced shutdown in the alpha
-* explain how they will deal with a DDoS attack and other malicious attacks in the alpha
+* Explain how they will deal with a DDoS attack and other malicious attacks in the alpha
-* explain what load testing they have done for the alpha
+* Explain what load testing they have done for the alpha
-* confirm they are aware of GovCertUK and are aware of how to report an incident
+* Confirm they are aware of GovCertUK and are aware of how to report an incident

 ## Improving the Service